-PR2019 Effective date 1 July 2019 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (1) Performance hurdles based on Performance Conditions % of Pool the satisfactory achievement of performance conditions approved by the Board Compound EPS growth over performance period of: approved by the board 0% to 5.00% Nil 5.01% to 7.50% 33.33% 7.51% to 10% 66.66% More than 10.01% 100% Performance between 5% to 10% will be as 398,068 shares. sessed on a sliding scale basis up to a maximum of Exercise conditions and Vesting Date The Performance Rights Test Date will be 3 will determine whether or not the Performan 30 June 2021 (Test Date) after which, the Board ce Hurdles have been achieved.
-As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (a) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (b) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (c) the number of Performance Rights (if any) that will lapse as a result of the non- satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each and shall provide written notification to each eligible employee as to that determination.
-Exercise price Nil Expiry date 30 September 2021 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: (a) where Performance Hurdles have not been satisfied as at the relevant Test Date; (b) if an eligible employee's employment with the Company or Related Body Corporate cease before the Vesting Date; (c) the day the Board makes a determination breach, fraud or dishonesty; and ation that the Performance Rights lapses because of (d) 30 September 2021.
+PR2019 Effective date 1 July 2019 Earliest possible Vesting date The performance rights cannot ve est earlier than the Test Date (1) Performance hurdles based on Performance Conditions % of Pool the satisfactory achievement of performance conditions approved by the Board Compound EPS growth over performer period of: ormance 0% to 5.00% Nil 5.01% to 7.50% 33.33% 7.51% to 10% 66.66% More than 10.01% 100% Performance between 5% to 10% a maximum of 398,068 shares.
+6 will be assessed on a sliding scale basis up to Exercise conditions and Vesting Date will be 30 June 2021 (Test Date) after which, the Board Performance Hurdles have been achieved.
+As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (a) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (b) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (c) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
+Exercise price Nil Expiry date 30 September 2021 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: (a) where Performance Hurdles have not been satisfied as at the relevant Test Date; (b) if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; (c) the day the Board makes a determination that the Performance Rights lapses becaus of breach, fraud or dishonesty; and (d) 30 September 2021.
 5 Day volume weighted average Share price \$1.2198